mondaycom/storybook-addon-playground/README.md

 - `autocompletions`: Optional.
 An array of autocompletions that should be used on the playground.
 Default is an empty array.
 We recommend on using `react-docgen` to generate a documentation output and run our util function on the output.
 You can use whatever tool you'd like as long as it matches the expected format in the addon. _Default is no autocompletions._
 - `editorTheme`: Optional.
 The theme that should be used on the playground. _Default is your Storybook theme._
 - `initialCode`: Optional.
 The initial code ("welcome") that should be rendered on the playground. _Default is empty editor._
+- `share`: Optional.
+A boolean that allow users to share the code. _Default is false._

 On your `.storybook/preview.ts` file, you should add something similar to the following: